Omena0/SussyLauncher/README.md

 Note: </br>

-- When upgrading from build 7 to 8, delete options.txt.
+- When upgrading to an version with config changes, delete options.txt.
 Otherwise SussyLauncher will not be able to load the options file and will crash.
 - Your python should be located in either %appdata% or Program Files

 ## Todo